Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744

 The results shown here highlight the extraordinary potential of grism spectroscopy to determine spectroscopic redshifts independently of the Ly$\alpha$ emission seen in exceptional objects \citep[e.g.][]{finkelstein13,oesch15,zitrin15,rb16} and characterize unbiased samples of galaxies well into the Epoch of Reionization.
 To highlight this, in Figure \ref{fig:zgrim} we show a compilation of spectroscopically-verified LBGs at $z\gtrsim7$ with clear continuum breaks, irrespective of emission line detections.
-The number of galaxies unsurprisingly decreases as a function of redshift and remains exclusive to the apparently brighter sources -- the galaxies presented here increase the number of confirmed $z>7$ continuum detections by a factor of 3, thus serving as a powerful illustration of \jwst.
+The number of galaxies unsurprisingly decreases as a function of redshift and remains exclusive to the apparently brighter sources -- the galaxies presented here increase the number of confirmed $z>7$ continuum detections in the literature by a factor of 1.5$\times$, thus serving as a powerful illustration of \jwst.
 Such samples will prove crucial to determine a representative picture of the sources that governed the reionization process and in this regard additional, pure-parallel grism observations over blank regions of the sky (e.g., GO~1571 PASSAGE, PI Malkan) will prove especially useful to obtain conclusions over the general galaxy population.